shubhamhackz/autoscale_tabbarview/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

- A simple package which extends default TabbarView to have childreb with dynamic height..
+ A flutter package that extends default TabBarView to have children with dynamic height.